unsend-dev/unsend/CONTRIBUTION.md

-# 🤝 Contributing to Unsend
+# 🤝 Contributing to useSend

-Thanks for your interest in contributing to **Unsend**!
+Thanks for your interest in contributing to **useSend**!
 We’re an open-source email infrastructure platform, and we’d love your help to make it even better.
 This guide will walk you through how to get started, set up the project locally, and submit contributions.

 ---